GeniusesGroup/memar/Giti-Network.md

 - **App ID**: Each app get unique mutable identifier from OS.
 It means same app but for different user has same ID.

 ### Compare with IPv6 addr
-IPv6 and GP addresses are interchangeable, e.g. [Persia Society](persia.giti) register its block address range by [RIPE NCC](https://www.ripe.net/publications/docs/ripe-744).
+IPv6 and GP addresses are interchangeable, but need some contract with IANA to register /16 range for at least earth planet.

 - **Routing Prefix** with 48bit length has very common with GP addr.
 Same as IPv6 first 48bit of addr that is site prefix (global unicast address) in GP addr we have 48bit (PlanetID+SocietyID) to route packets to any global society.
 - **SubNet ID** with 16bit length can be same in some way to RouterID but with 32bit length